Nature of Operations and Summary of Significant Accounting Policies

 The Company periodically reviews the carrying value of intangible assets not subject to amortization, including goodwill, to determine whether impairment may exist.
 Goodwill and certain intangible assets are assessed annually, or when certain triggering events occur, for impairment using fair value measurement techniques.
 These events could include a significant change in the business climate, legal factors, a decline in operating performance, competition, sale or disposition of a significant portion of the business, or other factors.
 Specifically, goodwill impairment is determined using a two-step process.
 The first step of the goodwill impairment test is used to identify potential impairment by comparing the fair value of a reporting unit with its carrying amount, including goodwill.
 The Company uses Level 3 inputs and a discounted cash flow methodology to estimate the fair value of a reporting unit.
 A discounted cash flow analysis requires one to make various judgmental assumptions including assumptions about future cash flows, growth rates, and discount rates.
 The assumptions about future cash flows and growth rates are based on the Companys budget and long-term plans.
 Discount rate assumptions are based on an assessment of the risk inherent in the respective reporting units.
 If the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not impaired and the second step of the impairment test is unnecessary.
 If the carrying amount of a reporting unit exceeds its fair value, the second step of the goodwill impairment test is performed to measure the amount of impairment loss, if any.
 The second step of the goodwill impairment test compares the implied fair value of the reporting units goodwill with the carrying amount of that goodwill.
 If the carrying amount of the reporting units goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to that excess.
 The implied fair value of goodwill is determined in the same manner as the amount of goodwill recognized in a business combination.
 That is, the fair value of the reporting unit is allocated to all of the assets and liabilities of that unit (including any unrecognized intangible assets) as if the reporting unit had been acquired in a business combination and the fair value of the reporting unit was the purchase price paid to acquire the reporting unit.

-As of December 31, 2012 and 2011, amortizable intangible assets consist of patents, trademarks, customer contracts, customer relationships, trade name, acquired technology, and non-compete agreements.
-These intangibles are being amortized on a straight line basis over their estimated useful lives of one to twenty years.
-During the years ended December 31, 2012 and 2011, the Company recorded amortization expense for the intangible assets of $526,997 and $724,375, respectively.
+As of June 30, 2012, amortizable intangible assets consist of patents and trademarks, customer contracts, customer relationships, trade name, acquired technology, and non compete agreements.
+These intangibles are being amortized on a straight line basis over their estimated useful lives of one to five years.
+The Company recorded amortization of our intangible assets of $139,999 and $118,865 for the three months ended June 30, 2012 and 2011, respectively.
+The Company also recorded amortization of our intangible assets of $287,999 and $119,618 for the six months ended June 30, 2012 and 2011, respectively.

 Impairment of Long-Lived Assets